jwymanm/chiara/README.md

 # Clarity

-Right now, s-expressions have too much syntax.
-Like semicolons, parentheses are great for parsers but often amount to line noise for us humans, who often rely instead on indentation to understand structure.
-When s-expressions are indented, the brackets are redundant - so why not get rid of them?
+S-Expressions have too much syntax.
+Like semicolons, parentheses are great for parsers but often amount to line noise for us humans, who rely instead on indentation to understand structure.
+The thing is, indentation is often unambiguous, making parantheses redundant - so why not get rid of them?

 Clarity is a Clojure project which lets you write this: